Vernon Stouffer: Baseball team ownership

 While the Indians briefly rose to third place in 1968, it would not last.
 By 1971, they had tumbled to the worst record in baseball.
 In hopes of staunching the bleeding, Stouffer proposed playing 30 games per season in New Orleans starting in 1974, when the Superdome was due to open.
 However, the other American League owners turned the idea down out of hand.
 Later in 1971, Cleveland shipping magnate George Steinbrenner, who had been a classmate of Stouffer's son, offered to buy the team for $8.6 million.
 However, Stouffer turned it down.
 Not only was he angered that the proposed deal had leaked in the press, but he believed the offer was at least $1 million too low.

 Finally, in 1972, Stouffer sold out to a group headed by Cleveland Cavaliers founder Nick Mileti.
 He subsequently described his tenure as Indians owner as the longest five years of his life.

 Recognition

-On September 25, 1996, Vernon B. Stouffer along with Conrad N. Hilton, and J. Willard Marriott, became the first honorees posthumously inducted into the Hospitality Industry Hall of Honor.